Microman: Magne Powers & LED Powers (1998–2000)

-On December 26, 1998, Takara officially launched the Magne Powers series which was followed in 2000 by the companion LED Powers series.
-The Magne Powers series and LED Powers series were designed for children with brand new toy designs and a new story line which included a Microman anime series.
+In December 1998, Takara officially launched the Magne Powers series which was followed in 2000 by the companion LED Powers series.
+The Magne Powers series and LED Powers series were designed for children with brand new toy designs and a new storyline which included a Microman anime series.
 In addition to the anime, Takara also commissioned manga serial for Comic BomBom magazine.

 By 2000, Takara, which was dealing with financial issues, reduced their new LED Powers series to a few dozen of toys and canceled the Microman anime series as well as the manga in Comic BomBom magazine.
 Soon afterwards, Takara would put all of their new Microman properties on indefinite hiatus.

 Microman Force Series (2003–2007)

 In 2003, Takara decided to test Microman market again with a brand new series of action figures called Microman 2003 which was aimed towards collectors and older fans.

-In the late 2000s, Takara expanded the overall Microman brand and Microman 2003 line to include various licensed brands, including Batman (both comic based and from Batman Begins), Superman (both comic based and from Superman Returns), Evangelion, Street Fighter, Godzilla, Alien vs Predator and Kinnikuman.
-A Spider-Man toy was announced at one point and a photograph of a prototype does exist.
-However, the figure was never produced, and its product number was assigned to a Predator figure.
+In the late 2000s, Takara expanded the overall Microman brand and Microman 2003 line to include various licensed brands, including Batman (both comic based and from Batman Begins), Superman (both comic based and from Superman Returns), Evangelion, Street Fighter, Godzilla, Alien vs. Predator and Kinnikuman.
+A Spider-Man toy was announced at one point and a photograph of a prototype does exist, but the figure was never produced and its product number was assigned to a Predator figure.